Rose Festival Adopts Boys & Girls Aid

 “It means so much to see an organization with a history as rich as the Portland Rose Festival, support children in foster care,” said Suzan L. Huntington, Ed.D.
 President & CEO.
-“We hope that through this partnership we can raise awareness for the foster children in our communities who desperately need and deserve a meaningful adult in their lives.”
+“We hope water trampoline with slide that through this partnership we can raise awareness for the foster children in our communities who desperately need and deserve a meaningful adult in their lives.”

 For 130 years, Boys & Girls Aid has improved the lives of children on a daily basis.
 When Boys & Girls Aid was founded in 1885, the founders believed that children deserved better than the harms and dangers of abusive and neglectful parents.
 While the approach and practices have changed, the core mission has not.
 And it will not until all children are given a fair chance at success.
 Until that day, Boys & Girls Aid will not stop looking for a solution to the challenges faced by Oregon’s abused and neglected children.

 “The Rose Festival is proud to partner with an organization as dedicated and venerable as Boys & Girls Aid, who have been positively impacting children’s lives for 130 years,” said Portland Rose Festival Chief Operating Officer, Marilyn Clint.
 “We hope to help highlight the mission of identifying and supporting foster families in Oregon.”